 The Bahamas is a country of 700 different islands, stretching southeast off the Florida coast.
 The islands differ physically: pine forests, white sandy beaches, limestone caves, lush plantations, bonefishing flats, and the world's third largest barrier reef.
 They differ historically: Indigenous Arawak Indians, Seminole Indians from Florida, Eleutheran Adventurers from England, post-Revolutionary planters from Carolina, and pirates all settled here.

 Even Columbus paid a visit in 1492.

 Because each island retains its individual character, each has something unique and unexpected to contribute to an island vacation.
-There are islands so secluded, only the lighthouse keeper has a telephone.
-Islands with everything from casino to golf course.
+There are islands so secluded, that only the lighthouse keeper has a telephone.
+Islands with everything from casinos to golf courses.
 Islands for the country-club set, where tennis overlooks mile-long beaches.
 Islands bustling with colonial charm.
-Islands for frogman and islands for fisherman.
+Islands for frogmen and islands for fishermen.

 Even islands have islands- a sail from nearly any beach can become a voyage of discovery.

 Although many locations are generally informal, Queen Victoria's influence is still felt.
 Unless you're at the beach or the pool, walking around in a swimsuit isn't appropriate.
 Casual, summer-weight clothing should be worn.